-5. RETIREMENT SYSTEM
+5. RETIREMENT SYSTEMS

-The Township's employees belong to the Ohio Public Employees Retirement System (OPERS) of Ohio.
-OPERS is a cost-sharing, multiple-employer plan.
-This plan provides retirement benefits, including postretirement healthcare, and survivor and disability benefits to participants as prescribed by the Ohio Revised Code.
+The Township employees belong to the Ohio Public Employees Retirement System (OPERS) of Ohio.
+OPERS is a cost-sharing, multiple-employer plans.
+The Ohio Revised Code prescribes these plans' benefits, which include postretirement healthcare and survivor and disability benefits.

-The Ohio Revised Code also prescribes contribution rates.
-For 2004 and 2003, OPERS members contributed 8.5 percent of their gross salaries.
+Contribution rates are prescribed by the Ohio Revised Code.
+For 2004, OPERS members contributed 8.5 percent of their gross salaries.
 The Township contributed an amount equaling 13.55 percent of participants' gross salaries.
 The Township has paid all contributions required through December 31, 2004.